-Licensing Objectives: · · Licensing Authority Hinckley & Bosworth Borough Council Borough: The area administered by Hinckley & Bosworth Borough Council (Map appended at Appendix C) Licensing Authority Functions: Applications for licenses and permits as defined in section 1.4 Notifications: Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Practice: Means any relevant code of practice under section 24 of the Gambling Act 2005 Mandatory Condition: Set by the Secretary of State (some set out in the Act) and some to be prescribed by regulations.
-Default To be prescribed in Regulations made by the Secretary of Condition: State to be attached to all classes of premises licence, unless excluded by Hinckley & Bosworth Borough Council Specific Condition Conditions that can be attached to an individual premises by the Licensing Authority.
-(However these conditions cannot prevent compliance with operating licence conditions.)
-Responsible Licensing Authority: For the purposes of this Act, the following are responsible authorities in relation to premises: 1.
-The Licensing Authority in whose area the premises are wholly or mainly situated (HBBC) 2.
-The Gambling Commission; 3.
-The Chief Officer of Police for Leicestershire; 4.
-Leicestershire Fire and Rescue Service; 5.
+Licensing Objectives: As defined in section 4 Licensing Authority Hinckley & Bosworth Borough Council District: The area administered by Hinckley & Bosworth Borough Council (Map appended at Appendix C) Applications: Applications for licenses and permits as defined in section 1.4 Notifications: Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Practice: Means any relevant code of practice under section 24 of the Gambling Act 2005 Mandatory Set by the Secretary of State (some set out in the Act) and Condition: some to be prescribed by regulations.
+Default To be prescribed in Regulations made by the Secretary of Condition: State to be attached to all classes of premises licence, Specific unless excluded by Hinckley & Bosworth Borough Council Conditions that can be attached to an individual premises Condition by the Licensing Authority.
+(However these conditions cannot prevent compliance with operating licence D 111 conditions.)
+Responsible Licensing For the purposes of this Act, the following are responsible authorities in relation to premises: Authority: The Licensing Authority in whose area the premises / tourionty. are wholly or mainly situated (HBBC) The Gambling Commission; The Chief Officer of Police for Leicestershire; Leicestershire Fire and Rescue Service; 5.
 The Local Planning Licensing Authority (HBBC) 6.
 A Licensing Authority with functions in relation to pollution of the environment or harm to human health; 7.
 A designated body to advise on the protection of children; 8.
 HM Customs and Excise.
-Interested Party: For the purposes of this Act, a person is an interested party in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person: a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities;

-b) Has business interests that might be affected by the authorised activities; c) Represents persons who satisfy a) or b) above.
-Categories of A= Unlimited, B1 = £4000 B2 = £500 B3 = £500 B4 = £250, machines C = £70, $D = £ 5$ cash or £ 8 non-monetary prize.
+Interested Party: For the purposes of this Act, a person is an interested party in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person:- a) Lives sufficiently close to the premises to be likely to L i, and tamentally there to the profittion to be mady to be affected by the authorised activities; b) Has business interests that might be affected by the authorised activities; c) Represents persons who satisfy a) or b) above.
+Categories of machines A= Unlimited, B1 = £4000 B2 = £500 B3 = £500 B4 = £250, C = £70, D = £ 5 cash or £ 8 non-monetary prize.